 Reporting Incidents of Sexual Discrimination

-You may report incidents of sex discrimination to the Title IX Coordinator in person during regular business hours, by completing the fillable Complaint/Report form, or by clicking this link and completing the on-line reporting form.
+You may report incidents of sex discrimination to the Title IX Coordinator in person during regular business hours, by completing the fillable Complaint/Report form.
 You may report anonymously; however, the college will be limited in its response if the report is anonymous.
 Your report will be kept private.
 This means that information about the report will only be shared with people at the College who need to know in order to adequate respond to your complaint.
 When possible, names will be redacted from all documents.
 If you wish to make a confidential report (that is, only the person you report to will know about it and it will go no further), you can do this by contacting Planned Parenthood of Schenectady.
 Information about who to contact at Planned Parenthood is available in the sexual assault policy (click second bullet above).

 If you have been sexually assaulted, you have the right to make a report to the Title IX Coordinator, campus security, to the local police, and/or to the State Police.
 To report a sexual assault to the State Police using their 24 hour hotline, call 1-844-845-7269.
 Many resources are available to you.
 For a comprehensive list of available Title IX resources, visit the SUNY Resource web page.